dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 * space_weather
 * tc_and_extra_tc (Tropical Cyclone and Extratropical Cyclone)

-If you feel that the new use case does not fall into any of these categories or are unsure which category is the most appropriate, please create a post in the
+If the new use case does not fall into any of these categories or it is unclear which category is the most appropriate, please create a post in the
 `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.

 Use Case Content